SmingHub/Sming/Sming/Components/rboot/Cache_Read_Enable.rst

 Function of odd_even
    0 – allows access to even numbered mb
-   1 – allow access to odd numbered mb other – appears to do the same as 1, there must be a difference but I haven’t worked out what it is
+   1 – allow access to odd numbered mb other – appears to do the same as 1, there must be a difference but I haven't worked out what it is

 Valid values for mb_count
    0-7 – set bits 16, 17 & 18 of control register 0x3FF0000C